GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 * The duration is increased by 1 round

 **Critical Failure**: You are blind and vulnerable for a number of rounds equal to the spell's tier.
 The cloak never materializes.

-#### Cloaking Aura

-**Minimum Tier**: 2

-**Casting Time**: 5 actions

-**Duration**: 1 hour

-**Effect**: You create a field of nullified sensory stimuli that extends the entirety of your body.
-This causes the the minimum DV of any check to detect you when attempt to use stealth to be equal to the spellcheck's points of success.
-Additionally, you suffer a penalty to all [Prcp] checks and saves equal to the spell's tier.

-Anytime you receive a wound or spell sickness while under the effect of this spell, the spell's effect is temporarily lost until the end of the next round.

-**At Higher Tiers**: For each tier beyond minimum, the caster may choose to either increase the duration by 30 minutes or reduce the penalty to [Prcp] checks/saves by 2 (to a minimum of 0).

-**Critical Failure**: You fail to produce a proper effect and instead gain spell sickness equal to the spell's tier- but you believe it has worked until proven otherwise.

 #### Cloak of Radiance